 Playing in the Past: Public History, Outdoor Recreation, and Designing the Future in North Carolina

-UNC Chapel Hill Department of Geography, PhD dissertation research, ongoing I study the historical, physical, and embodied relationships between landscapes of public history and outdoor recreation using archival, spatial, and ethnographic methods.
-This ongoing research is funded through a National Science Foundation Graduate Research Fellowship and funding from the Landscape Research Group and the American Association of Geographers. |
+UNC Chapel Hill Department of Geography, PhD dissertation research, 2020-2023 For my dissertation, I studied the historical, physical, and embodied relationships between landscapes of public history and outdoor recreation using archival, spatial, and ethnographic methods.
+My dissertation research was funded through a National Science Foundation Graduate Research Fellowship, the Landscape Research Group, and the American Association of Geographers. |

 Unsettling Authenticity, Queering Landscapes:

-The Role of Nature at Three State Historic Sites in Durham, NC UNC Chapel Hill Department of Geography, M.A. thesis, April 2020 My M.A. research draws on scholarship in cultural landscapes, authenticity, and queer theory to explore how an affective politics of memory is re-scaled for individual consumption through embodied encounters with the past.
+The Role of Nature at Three State Historic Sites in Durham, NC UNC Chapel Hill Department of Geography, M.A. thesis, 2018-2020 My M.A. research draws on scholarship in cultural landscapes, authenticity, and queer theory to explore how an affective politics of memory is re-scaled for individual consumption through embodied encounters with the past.
 Through interviews, archival research, and participant observation at Durham's three state historic sites, I investigate how site staff manage the outdoor landscapes around preserved buildings and how visitors experience these managed spaces.
 Through a queer landscape analytic, I seek to unsettle the constructed natural landscapes in which we learn about the past and deepen our understandings of how articulations of the past act in our present today. |

 'Una herramienta eco-socio-política:' Performing Identity and Subverting the City through Madrid's Urban Farms

-Fulbright English Teaching Assistantship Independent Research In this essay, I examine the current reality of urban agriculture in Madrid, Spain, as well as the historical contexts in which it exists.
+Fulbright English Teaching Assistantship Independent Research, 2016-2017 In this essay, I examine the current reality of urban agriculture in Madrid, Spain, as well as the historical contexts in which it exists.
 Through interviews, original research, and participant observation, I explore the idea of urban agriculture as a tool in the formation of personal and collective identity, response to contemporary crises, and subversive re-organization of imagined and lived city space.
 I performed all research and interviews in Spanish during my year in Spain as a Fulbright grantee. |

 La muerte fecunda del indígena: Las ventriloquias del teatro latinoamericano del siglo XIX / The Fertile Death of the Indigenous: Ventriloquisms of 19th-Century Latin American Theater

-Bryn Mawr College Department of Spanish Undergraduate honors thesis, May 2015 For the cumulation of my Spanish major at Bryn Mawr College (summa cum laude), I explored how post-independence Latin American nations pushed indigenous communities into a mythicized national past and transformed contemporary audiences into new national citizens through a critical literary analysis of four Latin American plays.
+Bryn Mawr College Department of Spanish Undergraduate honors thesis, 2011-2015 For the cumulation of my Spanish major at Bryn Mawr College (summa cum laude), I explored how post-independence Latin American nations pushed indigenous communities into a mythicized national past and transformed contemporary audiences into new national citizens through a critical literary analysis of four Latin American plays.
 All research, writing, and defense conducted entirely in Spanish. |